Wilmington Probate and Estate Administration Attorney

 - What powers will the personal representative have over the estate?

-- How will the personal representative give notice to creditors in a newspaper?
+- How will the personal representative give notice to creditors?

 - What happens if the personal representative wishes to resign?